 This course is designed to meet the human resource needs of the chemical and allied industries and tertiary educational institutions, by providing nationally and internationally recognised tertiary education and training to students.
-This qualification allows entry to the BT: Chemistry degree.
+This qualification allows entry to the Advanced Diploma in Chemistry.

-5. | PROGRAMME STRUCTURE (3 YEAR)
+5.1 PROGRAMME STRUCTURE (3 YEAR)